Dandan489/2025-DRL-Final/README.md

 # Lightweight RL Agent in Full Length Real-Time Strategy Game - MAPPO

-This repository is the official implementation of our DRL 2025 final project.
+This repository is the official MAPPO implementation of our DRL 2025 final project.
 Note MAPPO approach can only trained on combat only map.

 MAPPO implementation are modified from [light_mappo](https://github.com/tinyzqh/light_mappo)